 - Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
 According to this paper, she deserved much more than being mentioned in the acknowledgment.

 - Helen Abbey—did the first computational epidemiology study as her Ph.D. thesis.
 It’s dated 1951 and was published ’52 as a journal paper.

 As far as I know, this is the first academic paper using computer simulations.
 (I’m not 100% sure—please tell me if you know some earlier.)
 It predates the Metropolis algorithm—often heralded as the birth of computational physics—by two years.
-I admire her advisor too, letting a Ph.D. student go on such a risky project.Hmm, after reading her paper, I’m not sure if she used a computer after all.
+I admire her advisor, too, letting a Ph.D. student go on such a risky project.Hmm, after reading her paper, I’m not sure if she used a computer after all.
 Maybe that was a too good story to be true?
 Anyway, she was a pioneer, and the paper is very readable.
 Doing computational epidemiology without a computer is of course impressive in itself.

-Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my research focus).
+Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my current research focus).

 3 thoughts on “Female pioneers in our field”

 First time I have read a blog by someone dedicated to Female pioneer researchers 🙂 Really motivating…You all can mention your Female pioneers too 🙂